sakomm/AceVision/README.md

 `python -m ipykernel install --user --name=cs482venv --display-name "Python3 (CS482)" `

 ## Running the Jupyter Notebook:
-To run the jupyter file type `jupyter notebook` in your terminal.
+To run the jupyter file use `jupyter notebook` in your terminal.

 Please replace `$PROJECT_FOLDER` with the path to your project folder.